wazery/Zeal/Speculative Writing/Shorts/My Beloved Replicant.md

 He created a replicant of his beloved girl, he matched her DNA quite good.
 She was close to perfection, he never remebered she is not real!

-He implanted every single memory he had with her dead girl.
+He implanted every single memory he had with her dead girl in the replicant brain.